Garett Bolles: Professional career

-2017 season

-Bolles was drafted by the Denver Broncos in the first round (20th overall) of the 2017 NFL Draft.
+Bolles was selected by the Denver Broncos in the first round (20th overall) of the 2017 NFL Draft.
 On May 11, 2017, Bolles signed a four-year, $11.01 million contract with $8.59 million guaranteed and a signing bonus of $6.16 million.
 Bolles opened all 16 games at left tackle to represent just the fifth time in team history a rookie left tackle started every game since starting lineups were tracked beginning in 1968.
 Bolles earned all-rookie honors from the PFWA, and was the sixth rookie to open the season at left tackle for the Broncos in Week 1.

-2018 season

 Bolles started all 16 games at left tackle in 2018.

-2019 season

 Bolles started all 16 games at left tackle in 2019 and played in all of Denver's offensive snaps.
 He was criticized publicly by general manager John Elway for repeatedly getting flagged for holding penalties, more than any other player in the NFL in his first three seasons in the league.

-2020 season

 On May 1, 2020, the Broncos declined the fifth-year option on Bolles' contract, making him a free agent in 2021.
 On November 28, 2020, after improving greatly throughout the season, Bolles signed a four-year, $68 million contract extension with the Broncos.
 On January 8, 2021, Bolles was named as the second-team All-Pro left tackle.

-2022 season
+Bolles appeared in and started 14 games in the 2021 season.

 In Week 5, Bolles suffered a broken leg and was placed on season-ending injured reserve on October 10, 2022.

+In the 2023 season, Bolles started in all 17 games.
+He was also the Broncos' nominee for the 2023 Walter Payton Man of the Year award.

+On December 12, 2024, the Broncos signed Bolles to a four-year, $82 million contract extension.
+He started all 17 games in the 2024 season.